-- Incapacity Benefit paid at the short-term higher rate or long-term rate, or - Severe Disablement Allowance. - 4.
-All of the following four points apply to you. - You have been getting at least one of the following benefits for 20 weeks or more, and you got this benefit within the last eight weeks: - Statutory Sick Pay - Occupational Sick Pay - Incapacity Benefit Paid at the short-term lower rate - Income Support paid on the grounds of incapacity for work - National Insurance credits awarded on the grounds of incapacity for work.
+- 4. All of the following four points apply to you. - You have been getting at least one of the benefits in box A or B for 20 weeks or more (see Note 3 below), and you got this benefit within the last eight weeks.

+- Statutory Sick Pay - Occupational Sick Pay - Incapacity Benefit paid at the short-term lower rate - Income Support paid on the grounds of incapacity for work - National Insurance credits awarded on the grounds of incapacity for work.